JohnyDeve/matrix-inverter-c/README.md

 ```

 **Output File (`output.txt`):**
-Contains the resulting inverse matrix or the message `Inverse matrix does not exist` if the matrix is singular (non-invertible).
+Contains the resulting inverse matrix or the message `no_solution` if the matrix is singular (non-invertible).

 ## Build and Usage